OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 ![screenshot showing the page to create the deployment](create-deployment.png)

-After the deployment starts, you'll find a new **OBJECT STATUS** tab next to the **TASK LOG** tab.
+After the deployment starts, you find a new **OBJECT STATUS** tab next to the **TASK LOG** tab.

 Click the tab to see the object status updates.

 ![screenshot highlighting the kubernetes object status check header](object-status-tab.png)

-From the table, you'll see one Kubernetes deployment resource, one replica, and 3 pods.
+From the table, you see one Kubernetes deployment resource, one replica, and 3 pods.

 As you didn't define the ReplicaSet and the Pods in the YAML file, but they're child objects of the deployment, Octopus shows them for you as well.